 These days, computer use is almost mandatory.
-Many jobs consist of using a computer for eight hours a day or more, and the proliferation of news, communication, and entertainment options available on the Web means that countless people use a computer at home for hours on end as well.
+Many jobs consist of using a computer for eight hours a day or more, and the proliferation of news, communication and entertainment options available on the Internet means that countless people use a computer at home for hours on end as well.
 For most of us, computer use is a way of life.

-The popularity of computers has also contributed to an epidemic of poor posture, causing more and more people to suffer from conditions such as degenerative disc disease, bone spurs, radiculopathy, sciatica, and other causes of back and neck pain.
+The popularity of computers has also contributed to an epidemic of poor posture, causing more and more people to experience conditions such as degenerative disc disease, bone spurs, radiculopathy, sciatica and other causes of neck and back pain.

 - Take frequent breaks – The human body isn’t designed to sit in one place for long stretches of time.
-If you work at a computer continuously, your posture will almost inevitably suffer eventually.
+If you work at a computer continuously, your posture will almost inevitably suffer.
 When that happens, you’ll be at increased risk of developing back pain.
 Try to get in the habit of getting up and away from your computer for at least 10 minutes every hour.
-Not only will your back thank you, but your eyes will, too!
+Not only will your back thank you, but your eyes will, too.

-- Perform simple exercises to alleviate stress – Sitting still in front of a computer often puts stress on your back and neck muscles.
+- Perform simple exercises to alleviate stress – Sitting still in front of a computer often puts stress on your neck and back muscles.
 During your breaks, try to incorporate stretches and other simple exercises to keep these muscles relaxed and limber.

-If conservative treatments do not help your spinal condition after several months,contact Laser Spine Institute to learn how our minimally invasive outpatient procedures can help you rediscover your life without back or neck pain.
-We also can provide you with a free MRI or CT scan review.
+If conservative treatments do not help your spinal condition after several months,contact Laser Spine Institute to learn how our minimally invasive outpatient procedures can help you find relief from neck and back pain.
+We also can provide you with a free review of your MRI or CT scan.